Large Language Model as Token Compressor and Decompressor: Experiment

 We first evaluate the model's reconstruction performance to understand whether the Z-tokens generated by the compressor contain sufficient semantic knowledge to recover the original context.
 We test on Wikipedia and report the BLEU-4 and CE-Loss results, as shown in Table~\ref{tab:bleu_ce}.
 Our method achieves the highest BLEU-4 score and the lowest CE-Loss at various compression ratios.
 Notably, the actual compression ratio is even higher due to our use of autoregressive variable-length compression.
 For example, at a nominal compression ratio of 4$\times$, our effective average compression ratio reaches 5.1$\times$; and at a compression ratio of 8$\times$, it reaches 9.4$\times$.
 These results demonstrate that our variable-length compression method effectively preserves key semantic content while significantly improving compression efficiency.

 Figure~\ref{fig:placeholder} explores the relationship between BLEU-4 and sequence length.
 It shows that at a compression ratio of 1/4, our method is almost unaffected, it can almost perfectly reconstruct the original input.
 Even at a compression ratio of 16$\times$, our method still achieves $54.3$, demonstrating the significant performance of our method.
 Table~\ref{tab:model_scale_results} shows the impact of different LLM sizes on the reconstruction task.
 It can be seen that the larger the model, the better the reconstruction performance and the lower the perplexity.
 The simplicity and exclusivity of the reconstruction task may lead to suboptimal generalization.
 Previous research~\cite{incontextae} has shown that text continuation can broadly promote the learning of more general representations because text continuation requires the model to capture not only surface-level correspondences but also the deep discourse and semantic coherence necessary for text continuation.
 During training, the model observes only the prefix $x_{1:t}$ of a document and learns to predict its remainder $x_{t+1:T}$.
 We tested this task on Wikipedia, and the results are shown in Table~\ref{tab:ppl_comparison}.
 The results show that our model maintains almost the same language modeling ability across different context lengths.
 Even when the available context is reduced from 1024 to 128, the perplexity only increases by 0.44, indicating that the model can still predict subsequent text coherently and fluently.
-This demonstrates that the compressed Z-tokens representation effectively preserves key semantics and contextual dependencies, achieving robust subsequent predictions even with limited preceding information.
+This demonstrates that the compressed Z-token representation effectively preserves key semantics and contextual dependencies, enabling robust next-text prediction even with limited preceding context.

-The summarization task evaluate the model's ability to effectively abstract high-level content from compressed representations.
-We conducted experiments on CNN/DailyMail using two paradigms: direct decompression and inference decompression.
-The results are shown in Table~\ref{tab:summarization_results}.